dimitar-j/Hack-Your-Learning-2022/README.md

 4. Creating a positive work environment!

 ## What we learned
-1. build websites using React, HTML, CSS, Figma, Firebase and Javascript
+1. Build websites using React, HTML, CSS, Figma, Firebase and Javascript
 2. How to create a high-quality product in a short time frame through prototyping
 3. Styling and CSS is very hard!